-Adobe Acrobat Pro is the industry-standard desktop software for creating, editing, securing, and managing PDF documents with professional-grade tools that go far beyond basic PDF viewing.
-Unlike Acrobat Reader, the Pro version unlocks advanced capabilities including text and image editing, form creation, digital signatures, OCR, redaction, accessibility compliance, and batch automation-making it essential for businesses, legal professionals, designers, and anyone who works extensively with PDFs.
-Understanding the distinction between destructive edits (like redaction) and non-destructive annotations is key: some tools permanently alter the PDF structure, while others add layers that can be removed or modified later.
+Adobe Acrobat Pro is the industry-standard PDF software for creating, editing, securing, and managing documents with professional-grade tools far beyond basic viewing.
+Unlike Reader, the Pro version unlocks text and image editing, form authoring, digital signatures, OCR, redaction, accessibility compliance, batch automation, and — as of 2026 — AI-powered features including document summarization, cross-document Q&A, and conversational PDF editing through AI Assistant and PDF Spaces.
+Understanding the distinction between destructive edits (redaction, flattening) and non-destructive layers (annotations, form fields, digital signatures) is foundational: some operations permanently alter document structure, while others add removable layers that can still be modified.

 What This Cheat Sheet Covers